 This medicine contains 573 mg of alcohol (ethanol) in each solvent vial.
 The amount in the dose of this medicine is equivalent to less than 11 ml beer or 5 ml wine.
 The small amount of alcohol in this medicine will not have any noticeable effects.
 However, special precaution needs to be taken in high-risk groups such as patients with liver disease, epilepsy and patients with the history of alcoholism.

+Polysorbate 80 (E 433)

+This medicine contains 1.56 g of polysorbate 80 in each 60 mg vial of concentrate which is equivalent to 1.04 g/mL.
+Polysorbates may cause allergic reactions.
+Polysorbates can have cardiovascular effect (hypotension/ cardiac depression).
+To minimize the risk of cardiovascular effects consider lowering the rate of infusion.

+Potential of polysorbate for QT prolongation and torsades de pointes must be considered when used concomitantly with medicines that prolong the QT/QTc interval or for patients with congenital syndrome.

 Contraception measure